jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 ensure that only the USB stick with the ACS image is connected to the board, and then boot the board.

 The FPGA will reset multiple times during the test, and it might take approx. 24-36 hours to finish the test.
-At the end of test, the FPGA host terminal will halt showing a shell prompt.
-Once test is finished the result can be copied following above instructions.

 FVP instructions for ACS image and run
 ======================================